-Sepsis is a life-threatening condition that can start with a simple minor infection.
+Sepsis is a life-threatening condition that can start with a superficial minor infection.
 The bacteria causing that infection start a chain reaction of infection, with the bacteria winding its way throughout the body, and infecting all the organs.
-Without prompt and proper medical treatment, organs and tissues are damaged and ultimately, organ failure leads to death.
-The condition affects more than 1.5 million people in the U.S. every year and at least 250,000 are fatally inflicted.
+Without prompt and proper medical treatment, organs and tissues are damaged, and ultimately, organ failure leads to death.
+The condition affects more than 1.5 million people in the U.S. every year, and at least 250,000 are fatally inflicted.

-Although many sepsis infections have their start outside a hospital setting, according to the for Disease Control and Prevention (CDC) “on any given day, about one in 25 hospital patients has at least one health-care associated infection.”
+Although many sepsis infections start outside a hospital setting, according to the Disease Control and Prevention (CDC), “on any given day, about one in 25 hospital patients has at least one health-care associated infection."

 Health-Care Associated Infection Defined

 The CDC defines a health-care associated infection (HAI) as “infections patients can get while receiving medical treatment in a healthcare facility.”
-The infections are a major threat to the life of a patient, yet are “often preventable.”
+The infections are a significant threat to a patient's life, yet are “often preventable.”
 If the infection was “preventable,” it most likely was caused by the negligence of hospital personnel.
-This is particularly true since a health associated infection is not likely the reason the patient was admitted to the hospital.
+This is particularly true since a health-associated infection is not likely the reason the patient was admitted to the hospital.

 Sepsis is an HAI

-One of the most common causes of sepsis is the Staphylococcus aureus, better known as simply “staph.”
-Although about 30 percent of all people carry staph in their nose, for those that do not normally carry staph, a staph infection can be deadly.
+One of the most common causes of sepsis is the Staphylococcus aureus, simply “staph.”
+Although about 30 percent of people carry staph in their nose, a staph infection can be deadly for those who do not normally carry it.
 The mortality rate for HAI sepsis, which is caused by staph, is as high as 40 percent, particularly for those who were treated in emergency departments or intensive care units.

 Staph preys particularly on those in hospital settings who have “weakened immune systems or have undergone procedures such as surgery or have intravenous catheters.”
-Some strains of staph are antibiotic resistant, which means almost certain death to those who are infected with that particular strain.
+Some strains of staph are antibiotic-resistant, which means almost certain death to those infected with that particular strain.

 Symptoms of Sepsis